diffplug/spotless/plugin-gradle/README.md

     importOrderFile('eclipse-import-order.txt') // import order file as exported from eclipse
     // removes semicolons at the end of lines removeSemicolons()

-    excludeJava() // excludes all Java sources within the Groovy source dirs from formatting
     // the Groovy Eclipse formatter extends the Java Eclipse formatter,
     // so it formats Java files by default (unless `excludeJava` is used). greclipse() // has its own section below

-    licenseHeader '/* (C) $YEAR */' // or licenseHeaderFile
+    licenseHeader('/* (C) $YEAR */') // or licenseHeaderFile

+    //---- Below is for `groovy` only ----

+    // excludes all Java sources within the Groovy source dirs from formatting excludeJava()
   }
   groovyGradle {
     target '*.gradle' // default target of groovyGradle